-Students are prohibited from using a 2-way communication device, cell phones, electric paging device, personal laptop computer, iPad, Walkman, laser pointer, iPod, MP3 player, portable CD player, and hand held gaming devices from the time one enters the school on a school day until the time of dismissal (3:15 p.m.), except as authorized by the principal (State statue 118.258(1)).
+Students are prohibited from using personal electronic devices from the time one enters the school on a school day until the time of dismissal (3:18 p.m.), except as authorized by the principal (State statue 118.258(1)).
 In addition, students should not bring playing/trading cards to school.